 The Southeast ADA Center provides additional examples of disabilities that may prevent a person from wearing a mask feasibly or safely.
 The examples they provide include:

+Governor Abbott's Executive Order EO-34 does not prohibit businesses and other establishments from requiring that their customers and employees wear masks.
+A business could continue to require face masks as a matter of business policy, similar to the "no shirt, no shoes, no service" policy you may encounter at some businesses.
 Businesses and government agencies must consider making “reasonable modifications” to face mask policies for those who have a disability.
 According to the Southeast ADA Center's fact sheet on the ADA and face mask policies:

 A reasonable modification means changing policies, practices, and procedures, if needed, to provide goods, services, facilities, privileges, advantages, or accommodations to an individual with a disability.